Identifying Aboriginal and/or Torres Strait Islander children - advice

 Child and family’s privacy

-Information collected by child protection is governed by the Privacy and Data Protection Act 2014 and the Health Records Act 2001.
+Information collected by Child Protection is governed by the Privacy and Data Protection Act 2014 and the Health Records Act 2001.
 Information sharing provisions under the CYFA are consistent with this legislation.
-Information collected by child protection must be stored and used appropriately and in accordance with legislation.
+Information collected by Child Protection must be stored and used appropriately and in accordance with legislation.

 Information that a child is Aboriginal and/or Torres Strait Islander is to be provided to the Children’s Court if a protection application is issued as there are obligations and requirements that a magistrate must consider in making decisions for Aboriginal children under the CYFA.